-Organization and Administration of Graduate and Professional Studies
+Organization and Administration of School of Graduate and Professional Studies [ Graduate School]

 Graduate and Professional Studies at CSU is the vehicle for organizing, facilitating, and coordinating all graduate education throughout the university.
-Deans of colleges with graduate programs, together with chairs and directors of graduate programs and their faculties, administer the affairs of the colleges' graduate programs, with the advice and approval of policies via the Graduate Council, and with input and administrative oversight by the Assistant Provost for Graduate and Professional Studies.
+Deans of colleges with graduate programs, together with chairs and directors of graduate programs and their faculties, administer the affairs of the colleges' graduate programs, with the advice and approval of policies via the Graduate Council, and with input and administrative oversight by the Dean of the School of Graduate and Professional Studies.

 The college deans report directly to the Provost and Vice President of Academic Affairs.
 The deans also are responsible for the administration of both graduate instruction and research in ways that allow for the continual improvement of graduate education, including encouraging faculty research and assisting faculty in seeking support for research.
-Again in consultation with the graduate council, the Assistant Provost for Graduate and Professional Studies provides oversight of academic programs that include admission of graduate students, matriculation, financial aid, and academic progress until graduation, in consultation with the graduate faculty of departments and programs.
-The dean has final responsibility for approving admission for such matters as variations to candidacy, questions of supervision, academic progress, and submission and examination of theses.
+The Dean of Graduate School provides oversight of academic programs that include admission of graduate students, matriculation, financial aid, and academic progress until graduation, in consultation with the graduate faculty of departments and programs.
+The Dean has final responsibility for approving admission for such matters as variations to candidacy, questions of supervision, academic progress, and submission and examination of theses.
 The graduate faculty and the Graduate and Professional Studies office staff are always accessible to students and are available in person and through technological channels.

-Mission of Graduate and Professional Studies
+Mission of the School of Graduate and Professional Studies

-Graduate and Professional Studies supports the university's mission through providing high quality teaching and by maintaining an environment that promotes learning and research opportunities for faculty and post-baccalaureate students.
-In practice, the Office of Graduate and Professional Studies provides leadership to assure academic quality of graduate and professional programs at CSU through policies, processes and programs by:
+The Graduate School supports the University's mission through providing high quality teaching and by maintaining an environment that promotes learning and research opportunities for faculty and post-baccalaureate students.
+The Graduate School provides leadership to assure academic quality of graduate and professional programs at CSU through policies, processes and programs.